-A trend of falling stock prices for an extended period is considered a bear market.
+In other words, a trend of falling stock prices for an extended period is considered a bear market.
 Substantial deterioration of at least 20% or more has to be recorded for a market to be classified as bearish.

-Nonetheless, a bear market can only be declared if the fall in such index values is higher than 20% and prevailing for a period for at least 60 days or more.
+Nonetheless, a bear market can only be declared if the fall in such index values is higher than 20% and prevailing for a period of at least 60 days or more.
 This differentiates stock market variations owing to external factors or uncertainty prevailing in the economy, which might only have a short-lived impact.

 As a stock market bear often creates a negative outlook towards investment, individuals usually prefer hoarding their money in fear of incurring losses.
-Investors adept with the workings of the stock market often develop a mind-set regarding a further fall in the stock market prices in such bearish circumstances, further aggravating the rate of fall of such stock prices.
+Investors adept with the workings of the stock market often develop a mindset regarding a further fall in the stock market prices in such bearish circumstances, further aggravating the rate of fall of such stock prices.

 A severe case of recession is indicated through negative growth rates of a country, corresponding with high unemployment rates, along with adverse impacts on the stock market prices.

 Now that you know what bearish meaning in the stock market is, understand what causes a bear market-

 Fluctuations can arise due to socio-economic turmoil in a country as well.
 As political decisions impact the performance of major companies operating in an economy, investments are likely to take a hit as well.